Using monitoring data to derive and assess against guideline values

 For those months, seasons or flow periods that constitute logical time intervals or events to consider and derive background data, the 80th percentile of background data (from a minimum of 10 observations) should be compared with the DGV.
 This 80th percentile value is used as the new guideline value for this period if it exceeds the DGVs.
 Compare test data with the new guideline values using the same principles outlined for PC stressors.
 Where background toxicant values fall consistently below DGVs, sampling intensity at these sites could be reduced after a suitable period (e.g. 2 years).

 We recommend the more stringent approach here because, unlike PC stressors, toxicant DGVs are based on actual biological-effects data and so, by implication, exceedance of the DGV indicates the potential for ecological harm.
-Because the proportion of values required to be less than the DGV is very high (95%), a single observation greater than the DGV would be legitimate grounds for action in most cases, even early in a sampling program.
+Because the proportion of values required to be less than the DGV is very high (95%), a single observation greater than the DGV would be legitimate grounds for determining that an exceedance has occurred in most cases, even early in a sampling program.

 In many situations, particularly where additional human use activities are present ‘upstream’ of the test site, the regular collection of data from upstream of the test site will be necessary.
 These data will be compared with the test data of interest to assist in determining the source and cause of any possible elevated toxicant concentrations found at the test site.